HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 We service HVAC-related issues (evaporator coils, condensers, airflow).
 Not refrigeration compressor specialists—we refer those to commercial refrigeration contractors.

 Yes.
-Monthly maintenance contracts prevent downtime during peak hours (dinner rush, holiday shopping).
-Plans include quarterly tune-ups, filter changes, refrigerant checks, belt replacements, control calibration, priority emergency service, and 20% parts discount.
+Monthly maintanance contracts prevent downtime during peak hours (dinner rush, holiday shopping).
+Plans include quarterly tune-ups, filter changes, refrigerant checks, belt replacments, control calibration, priority emergency service, and 20% parts discount.

-We aim for 2-4 hour response for restaurants and retail (revenue protection).
-No after-hours markup—same $150 diagnostic as residential.
+We aim for 2-4 hour response for restaurants and retail.
+There is no after-hours markup; the diagnostic charge is confirmed at booking.
 Maintenance contract customers get priority scheduling during peak seasons.

 Absolutely.
 We work around your business hours—install during closed hours (nights, weekends) to avoid disrupting customers.
 No markup for after-hours installation work.